mohitsshetty986/Personal-Projects/Youtube website/ReadMe.md

 **Youtube Video Downloader**

-We have implemented a youtube video downloader with a mp4 to mp3 conversion feature using python Flask framework.
+We have implemented a youtube video downloader with a mp4 to mp3 conversion and mp4 to image frames features using python Flask framework.

 Note this is for educational purposes only, using **pytube python library** ( https://pypi.org/project/pytube/ ) for downloading youtube videos and **Flask framework** to serve as an interface for the project.